trans-hues/trans-resist/README.md

 ##### [Mailfence](https://mailfence.com/)
 ##### [Tutanota](https://tutanota.com/)

+---

 <a name="anonweb"></a>
 ### **(2.6) Anonymous web browsing**

 Normally, when you access the internet using a web browser, your IP address is visible to the server where the website is hosted.
+However, there are multiple tools you can use to hide your IP and other identifying information.
+Some of these tools include [Tor Browser](#torbrowser), [Tails](#tails), and [VPNs](#vpn).

 <a name="torbrowser"></a>
 #### **(2.6.a) [Tor Browser](https://www.torproject.org/download/)**